nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. Resetting sample data

-   1. Open the folder where the `Wedlinker.jar` file is.
+   1. Open the folder where the `WedLinker.jar` file is.

    2. Directly delete the `data` folder in the same directory.